dbrennand/EventPics/README.md

     docker compose up -d --build
     ```

 By default the application will be available over HTTPS at [`localhost`](https://localhost).
 The default configuration is for development purposes and should not be used in production.
 The provided [`docker-compose.yml`](docker/docker-compose.yml) file uses [Caddy](https://caddyserver.com/) as a reverse proxy.

+#### Production Deployment

 For production deployments, modify the [`Caddyfile`](docker/conf/Caddyfile) to issue certificates using [Let's Encrypt](https://letsencrypt.org/) via the [HTTP-01](https://caddyserver.com/docs/automatic-https#http-challenge) challenge.

-Below is a minimal example:
+Below is a minimal example Caddyfile configuration:

 ```
 {